wbamberg/idl-reference/docs/nsIWebVTTParserWrapper.md

 parses a WebVTT region or WebVTT cue it will create a VTTRegion or VTTCue
 object and pass it back to the callee through its callbacks.

-@param data   The buffer that contains the WebVTT data received by the
-              Necko consumer so far.

 #### Parameters ####